Currents of War 2025

 Writing a Texture Blur similar to Smart Blur in photoshop; smoothing regions of similar colors.

-To make block edges using Depth + Normals
+Then added block "edges" using Depth + Normals,

-And a Shadow Distortion system with biasing based on per-axis (X,Y) distance from camera/player.
+And a Shadow Distortion system with biasing based on per-axis (X,Y) from player.

 Shadows are fun to figure out in games,

-But they are all circlar, or 'radial', distance from the player.
-This is a block game though!
+But they are all circular or 'radial distance' from the player.

-This let me get much sharper shadows from blocks, similar to Minecraft's promo art's shadows.
+Let me get much sharper shadows from blocks, similar to the shadows in Minecraft's promo art.

 It was a fun experiment for shadowing,